TrueFiEng/Waffle/docs/source/configuration.rst

 You can specify a custom path to the directory to which Waffle saves the compilation output.
-Waffle uses :code:`./build` as the default value for :code:`./outputDirectory`.
+Waffle uses :code:`./build` as the default value for :code:`outputDirectory`.
 The path you provide will be resolved relative to the current working directory.

 Example: